Hi-Shrink Tape Application

 - Hi-Shrink Tape chosen

-A.) Film thickness - compressive force increases as film thickness is increased
+A.) Film thickness - compressive force increases as the film thickness is increased

 B.) Shrink percentage - compressive force increases as shrink percentage is increased